The Woolly Sheep Inn has been named as a finalist for the 2026 award for pubs.

 The Plum & Partridge which is located in York.

-Timothy Taylor's Brewery shared the news on their Facebook page, with a spokesperson saying:
+Timothy Taylor's Brewery shared the news on their Facebook page.

 The awards ceremony will take place in London for the 10th anniversary of the awards on 10th June.